Posted in Recipes on 15.01.2020

-Don’t get me wrong, these are just as good hot as they are cold and they take that ultimate comfort food of beans on toast to a WHOLE new level.
+These baked beans are also just as good cold as they are hot.
+And they take that ultimate comfort food of beans on toast to a WHOLE new level.
 Fast food doesn’t have to be over-processed, under-flavoured and over-priced.
-It can be just a few simple ingredients and a few minutes before you’re sighing with satisfaction and a big tomatoey grin.
+It can be just a few simple ingredients and a few minutes before you’re sighing with satisfaction and a big tomatoey grin 🙂

-I use red onions for pretty much everything – they’re milder and slightly sweeter as well as being so, SO colourful.
-It’s all about eating the rainbow – though that does make me sound like I slaughter and devour unicorns ?
+I’ve also used red onions for this vegan baked beans recipe because I use them for pretty much everything.
+They’re milder and slightly sweeter as well as being so, SO colourful.
+It’s all about eating the rainbow.
+Though that does make me sound like I slaughter and devour unicorns.

 I don’t.
 For the record.

-I urge you to try these atop a couple of toasted slices of this Honey Oat Wholemeal Bread – your mouth, spirit and inner child will thank you.
+I DO urge you, however, to try these atop a couple of toasted slices of this Oaty Wholemeal Bread – your mouth, spirit and inner child will thank you.

 I imagine they’ll make a great baked potato topping too.
 Not to self: make more baked beans and buy some potatoes.